ekedonald/Ansible-Automation-Project/README.md

 ssh-add web11.pem
 ```

-_Note that if you used different keypairs when provisioning your servers (i.e NFS, Database, Load Balancers and Web), you must create files that match the keypairs and add them to the ssh-agent._
+_Note that if you used different keypairs when provisioning your servers (i.e. NFS, Database, Load Balancers and Web), you must create files that match the keypairs and add them to the ssh-agent._

 ### Step 8: Create a common playbook

-It is time to start giving Ansible the instructions on what you need to be performed on all servers listen in `inventory/dev`.
-In the `common.yml` playbook, you will write cofiguration for repeatable, re-usable and multi-machine tasks that is common to systems with the infrastructure.
+It is time to start giving Ansible the instructions on what you need to perform on all servers listen in `inventory/dev`.
+In the `common.yml` playbook, you will write configurations for repeatable, reusable and multi-machine tasks that are common to systems with the infrastructure.

 * Update your `playbooks/common.yml` file with the following code: